TonyH0401/nodejs-nodemailer-gmail-api/README.md

-# Sending Emails using Nodemailer in NodeJS
+# A Beginner’s Guide to Sending Emails with Nodemailer in NodeJS

-Welcome to the MySQL Query Generation Project with CrewAI and GroqAI!
+Welcome to a beginner's guide to Sending Emails using Nodemailer in NodeJS with Google API and Google OAuth 2.0!

-This project serves as a comprehensive guide, offering testing and implementation insights for efficiently generating MySQL queries using CrewAI and GroqAI.
-This project is the 3rd version in a series of similar projects.
+This project serves as a comprehensive guide, offering testing and implementation insights for sending emails using Nodemailer in NodeJS with Google API and Google OAuth 2.0.

 ## Table of Contents